Hor1zon-Projects/Cloud/README.md

 # Cloud
-A remake of Voyager with 100% control over the main developer, with pollished and sleek design to ensure your experience is on top!
+A new project is coming on Horizon.
+Stay tuned!
+- Horizon Crew